 How Firstlight scores a codebase

-Two layers — a deterministic rule layer and a set of LLM dimension analysers — both worked against one versioned rubric, every finding cited to a line of your code.
+Two layers — 5,500+ deterministic checks and a set of multi-agent LLM AI dimension analysers — both worked against one versioned rubric, every finding cited to a line of your code.

-A layer of explicit rules runs against the repo: live credentials committed to git history, tenant IDs trusted from client-supplied headers, unpinned CVE'd dependencies, a missing dependency-scanning CI gate, no rollback runbook, bus-factor comments, and the rest.
+A layer of explicit rules — over 5,500 of them — runs against the repo: live credentials committed to git history, tenant IDs trusted from client-supplied headers, unpinned CVE'd dependencies, a missing dependency-scanning CI gate, no rollback runbook, bus-factor comments, and the rest.
 Same input, same finding — no model involved here.

 One rubric, one severity ladder